OpenTechFund/secure-email/README.md

 1. Inline: Many of the projects here plan to simply include the user's public key as an attachment to every outgoing email (or in a footer or SMTP header).
 1. DNS: Key distributed via DNSSEC, where a service provider adds a DNS entry for each user containing the user's public key or fingerprint.
-1. Append-only log: Proposal to modify Certificate Transparency to handle user accounts, where audits are performed against append-only logs.
+1. Append-only log: key endorsers issue public append-only logs of their work, so that users and providers can audit all key endorsements.
+The leading design using this approach is [CONIKS](http://www.coniks.org/).
+This approach is similar to how Certificate Transparency works for TLS certs.
 1. Network perspective: Validation by key endorsement (third party signatures), with audits performed via network perspective.
+One design following this approach is [Nyms](http://nyms.io)
 1. Introductions: Discovery and validation of keys through acquaintance introduction.
 1. Mobile: Although too lengthy to manually transcribe, an app on a mobile device can be used to easily exchange keys in person (for example, via a QR code or bluetooth connection).